zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

    2. Create the following two [DNS queries][DNS Query]:
       1. Query type A and *Name* as the query name and the RD flag set true ("A Query").
-      2. Query type AAAA and *Name* as the query name and the RD flga set true ("AAAA Query").
+      2. Query type AAAA and *Name* as the query name and the RD flag set true ("AAAA Query").

-   3. Send the two queries doing normal recursive lookup to a resolver.
+   3. Do [DNS Lookup] of the two queries.

    4. If the [DNS Responses][DNS Response], if any, contains a list of A or AAAA records (follow any CNAME chain) in the answer section then remember the IP